Port of Novorossiysk: Oil infrastructure

-‘Sheskharis’
+Sheskharis terminal

 New transshipment terminal construction was initiated in 1960 based on resolutions of the Council of Ministers of USSR (and later RSFSR) as a part of oil industry development program, personally supervised by Nikita Khrushchev.
 The construction site was set near Sheskharis Cape at the Tsemes Bay coast, ranging from 100 m to 40 m above sea level.
-Upon completion total amount of tank fields reached 99,000 m3.
+Upon completion total amount of tank fields reached 99,000 m³.

 The terminal received a breakwater with estimated wave load of 6.5 m and a ballast water discharge pipeline, strengthened with front and rear bank protection.
-The first vessel to be handled at berth №4 of Sheskharis oil terminal became ‘Lihoslavl’ tanker en route to Italy, processed on 19 October 1964.
-At the same time a new tank field of 200 thousand m3 capacity was launched in Grushevaya Balka area and connected to Sheckharis via 3000-meter tunnel through the Markotkh ridge.
+The first vessel to be handled at berth No.4 of Sheskharis oil terminal became ‘Lihoslavl’ tanker en route to Trieste, Italy, processed on 19 October 1964.
+At the same time a new tank field of 200 thousand m³ capacity was launched in Grushevaya Balka area and connected to Sheckharis via 3000-meter tunnel through the Markotkh ridge.
 The slope tilt allowed the flow of oil and oil derivatives move down, passing through quality and quantity control points.

 The united complex of Sheskharis and Grushevaya Balka oil terminals became the largest in Europe and the most efficient in USSR.
 In 1966 and 1976 BW treatment systems were put into operation, in 1978 the complex received a new pipeline for direct oil transportation from field tanks to vessels.
-In the same year a deepwater berth was constructed, lateran automatic filling system was introduced.
-By 1966 Sheskharis annual cargo turnover reached 50 mln tons and the range of destinations expanded to 23 countries.
-In 2002—2003 total volume of Grushevaya tank fields reached 1.2 mln m3.
+In the same year a deep-water berth was constructed, later an automatic filling system was introduced.
+By 1966 Sheskharis annual cargo turnover reached 50 million tons and the range of destinations expanded to 23 countries.
+In 2002—2003 total volume of Grushevaya tank fields reached 1.2 million m³.
 In 2012 Sheckharis and Grushevaya merged into united enterprise ‘Sheskharis oil terminal’.

 By 2012 Sheskharis oil terminal accounted for more than 30% of Russian oil export.
 The terminal has 3 docks of 200 meters total length.
-Berth №1 is the deepest, it can handle vessels with deadweight up to 250,000 tons and 19-meters draft, it transfers only oil cargo with 10,000 tons per hour capacity.
-Berth №2 is 14.5 meters deep, it can take vessels up to 90,000 deadweight and 13.9 m draft, its capacity range from 90 up to 6,000 tons per hour.
-Berth №3 accepts ships up to 33,000 DWT, draft alongside is 10.9 m, it processes mainly naphtha residue and diesel (800—900) tons per hour.
-Berth №4 serves bunkering vessels up to 3.6 DWT.
-Berths №5 and №8 transfer oil derivatives and accept tankers up to 12,000 tons DWT.
-Berths №6 and №7 are able to take tankers up to 65,000 tons DWT, draft alongside is 13 m.
+Berth No.1 is the deepest, it can handle vessels with deadweight up to 250,000 tons and 19-meters draft, it transfers only oil cargo with 10,000 tons per hour capacity.
+Berth No.2 is 14.5 meters deep, it can take vessels up to 90,000 deadweight and 13.9 m draft, its capacity range from 90 up to 6,000 tons per hour.
+Berth No.3 accepts ships up to 33,000 DWT, draft alongside is 10.9 m, it processes mainly naphtha residue and diesel (800—900) tons per hour.
+Berth No.4 serves bunkering vessels up to 3.6 DWT.
+Berths No.5 and No.8 transfer oil derivatives and accept tankers up to 12,000 tons DWT.
+Berths No.6 and No.7 are able to take tankers up to 65,000 tons DWT, draft alongside is 13 m.
 Sheskharis oil terminal can simultaneously process 7 tankers.

-Grain Handling Facilities
+In November 2025, in the Ukraine-Russian War, Ukraine damaged the terminal, causing Russia to suspend oil exports from Novorossysik.